 On September 29, 2008, GS Direct, L.L.C. ("GS Direct"), an affiliate of Goldman, Sachs & Co. ("Goldman Sachs"), acquired 10,000,000 shares of Griffon common stock in connection with a common stock rights offering by Griffon.
 GS Direct acquired these shares pursuant to an agreement entered into on August 7, 2008 with Griffon (the "Investment Agreement") in which GS Direct made certain commitments to purchase Griffon common stock in connection with the rights offering.
 On December 10, 2013 Griffon repurchased 4,444,444 shares of common stock from GS Direct for an aggregate amount of \$50 million, or a price of \$11.25 per share.
-As of November 30, 2014, GS Direct, together with certain of its affiliates, held 5,819,775 shares of Griffon common stock, which equals approximately 11.0% of Griffon's outstanding common stock.
+Based on a Schedule 13D filed by GS Direct and certain of its affiliates on November 21, 2016, as of such date GS Direct beneficially owned 5,555,556 shares of Griffon common stock, which equals approximately 12.4% of Griffon's outstanding common stock.

-The Investment Agreement provides that, based on GS Direct's current approximate 11.0% ownership of Griffon's common stock, GS Direct has the right to nominate one person to serve on Griffon's Board of Directors, subject to the reasonable review and approval of our Nominating and
+The Investment Agreement provides that, based on GS Direct's current approximate 12.4% ownership of Griffon's common stock, GS Direct has the right to nominate one person to serve on Griffon's Board of Directors, subject to the reasonable review and approval of our Nominating and